mranthonysutton/Git-for-Web-Development-Project/README.md

   - [ ] Reseach the Git commands `pull`, `rebase`, `merge`.
 These commands will allow you to bring in changes that other developers push to the master branch.
   - [ ] Reseach the Git commands `reset`, `revert`, `clean`.
 These commands will allow you to go back and ammends previous commits you have made.

-- [ ] Research and set up a Graphical User Interface (GUI) Git console.
+- [x] Research and set up a Graphical User Interface (GUI) Git console. _(opted to not do this since using Linux and very little support for GUI)_

-- [ ] Research and setup SSH keys with Github, so that you do not need to input your username/password each time you push.
+- [x] Research and setup SSH keys with Github, so that you do not need to input your username/password each time you push.